The Week That Was

 The week’s most underreported story ran across all four days.
 The ECFR documented the mechanism: roughly one-third of global seaborne fertilizer transits Hormuz.
 Russia is the world’s largest fertilizer exporter, and its shipments bypass Hormuz entirely.
 Russia’s deputy security council secretary announced Moscow would send fertilizers to the Global South, conditioned on recipients supporting Russian-led multilateral groupings like BRICS.

-The Dugin framework reads this as textbook: Russia positioning itself as the indispensable patron of the Global South while the US war creates the dependency.
-The irony, which Thursday, is that the US is simultaneously funding Russia’s Global South realignment through the energy price effects of its own blockade.
-Both things are true.
-Neither requires coordination between Moscow and Tehran to produce the result.
+Russia continues to position herself as the indispensable patron of the Global South while the US war creates the dependency.
+The irony is that the US is simultaneously funding Russia’s Global South realignment through the energy price effects of its own blockade.
+Both things are true, and neither requires coordination between Moscow and Tehran to produce the result.

 2. TREND TRAJECTORIES

 US-Israel strategic divergence: accelerating.
 The arc from Tuesday (Mossad chief declaring the mission continues until regime falls) through Friday (Trump imposing a ceasefire over Netanyahu’s objections) traces a relationship under genuine stress.
 The Senate vote on weapons sales (40-59 against blocking) shows the floor is rising.
 Five senators widely seen as 2028 presidential hopefuls voted for both blocking resolutions.
-Direction of travel is clear; the timeline is not.
+The direction of travel is clear but the timeline is not.
 Confidence: medium-high.

 Russia’s second-order gains from the Iran war: stable and accumulating. $150 million/day in energy revenue, fertilizer patronage expanding, mediator role deepening, Ukrainian battlefield relief (nearly 1,000 drones and missiles in 24 hours under media cover of the Middle East conflict).
 No countervailing trend emerged this week.
 The Hungary loss is real but operates in a different theater.
 Confidence: high.